refinedev/refine/documentation/docs/tutorial/1-getting-started/5-deploy-project.md

 > You will be prompted to connect to a Git provider.
 Choose GitHub and follow the on-screen instructions to authenticate your GitHub account.
 Then, choose your project’s GitHub repository from the list provided.

-3- At the final step, Netlify will display your app's site settings.
-The defaults should be correct for your Astro project, so you can scroll down and click "Deploy site".
+3- To complete the process of deploying your app to the web, you will need to review and confirm the settings provided by Netlify.
+These settings should already be correctly configured for your **refine** project.
+Simply scroll down and click `Deploy site`.

 Congratulations!
 You now have an **refine** website hosted on Netlify.